clay/clay.github.io/website/README.md

 $ npm run build
 ```

 Then you just need to deploy the static files generated.
-These files will be pushed to the `gh-page` branch.
+These files will be pushed to the `master` branch.
 ```
 $ yarn deploy
 ```